 More Digital Trends in the Hospitality Industry

 With digital technology continuously evolving, it should come as little surprise that its applications within the hospitality industry evolve too.
 In the article “6 Digital Trends for in the Hospitality Industry” you can explore more digital technologies which can benefit your business.
-In the article “Blockchain Technology and Its Uses in the Hospitality Industry”, we take a closer look at the blockchain, explain what it is, and explore its current and potential future uses within the hospitality industry.
+In the article “Blockchain Technology and Its Uses in the Travel Industry”, we take a closer look at the blockchain, explain what it is, and explore its current and potential future uses within the hospitality industry.